Diagnosis

 Behavior therapy

 Working with a counselor or therapist may relieve symptoms that aren't helped by medicines.
 A counselor or therapist can show you relaxation techniques to help you cope with your symptoms.
-You may also learn ways to reduce stress to help manage your symptoms.
+You also may learn ways to reduce stress to help manage your symptoms.

 Clinical trials